Bealby/grandpas-pocket-watch-shop/README.md

   are links that once clicked will navigate the user to the relevant pages accordingly.

+- For smaller devices images are removed and just the text icons are left for better UI and UX on mobile devices.

 - The image feature brings a greater visual and interactive experience to the user.